Where can I go with my complaint or objection?

 Complaints Committee

-Lodge an objection with the examination committee
+Lodge an objection with the examination board

 Do you disagree with the examination board's decision on your objection?
 Then you can appeal the decision to the Examination Appeals Board (Cobex) within six weeks.
 The Cobex is an independent body within the AHK, with an external chairman.
 The chairman is a lawyer in daily life.
 You can contact the complaints desk for information about the Cobex at klachten@ahk.nl or see here.